 For some, they swear by the keto diet, which is an ultra low carb, high fat diet that forces your body to burn fats rather than carbohydrates.
 Other people swear by the Mediterranean diet, where you consume foods like those consumed by people living in the Mediterranean.

 And some people swear by the highly intense ABC Diet, also called the Ana Boot Camp.
 This diet promotes weight loss through severe calorie restriction.
 The goal of this diet is to reduce overall calorie consumption.
+But in our opinion, this is a starvation diet and you should not do it.

 The ABC Diet is a 50-day plan that is split up into five different phases.

 Throughout those 50 days, the diet claims to boost your body’s metabolism, which helps to promote weight loss.
 However, because of the restriction that you put your body through with this diet, it is not a good idea for the long-term, but rather just for the short-term.
-So, you may find that you push your body too far if you do the full 50-day plan.
+So, you will find that you push your body too far if you do the full 50-day plan.

 PHASE 1 (Days 1-10)